 - In the meanwhile, prepare Mango Slaw.

 - To serve, place warm salmon patty on a bun or lettuce leaves (my choice) and top with a slaw.

-Store: Refrigerate in an airtight container for up to 5 days or freeze leftovers for up to 3 months.
+- Store: Refrigerate in an airtight container for up to 5 days.

-Freeze: Lay patties on a baking sheet lined with parchment paper, freeze completely and transfer to a large Ziploc bag.
+- Freezer meal: Place burgers on baking sheet lined with parchment paper, freeze completely and transfer to a large Ziploc bag.
 Cook from frozen following recipe’s instructions + 5 minutes.

 - Red lentils: They act as a binder.
 You can try to replace them with breadcrumbs or quinoa if needed, but I haven’t tried this.

 - Salmon: I recommend buying wild salmon, not farmed.
 I use Sockeye salmon.

 - Aromatics: If dill is in-season, though, then I recommend using dill instead of parsley.
 Cilantro would also work.